vicombotile/create-page/README.md

 Also, use quotes to add custom text, like "Hello, World!" or "Header".

-Next, do not mismatch attributes & elements, it will cause unexpected things to occur
+Next, do not mismatch attributes & elements, it will cause unexpected things to occur.
+Finally, this in NOT for mobile.